 To prevent a door lock from freezing, apply deicer through the key hole.
-If the lock becomes frozen, heat the key before inserting it into the key hole.
+If the lock becomes frozen, heat the key before inserting it into the key hole or use the remote keyless entry keyfob (if so equipped).

 ANTI-FREEZE